Compute the minimum spanning tree of a weighted graph

 SELECT * FROM graph_mst(table_name)

 The minimum spanning tree (MST) algorithm selects a subset of edges from a weighted, undirected graph that connects all nodes with the minimum possible total edge weight, without forming any cycles.
 The resulting tree contains exactly V-1 edges for a connected graph of V nodes.
 MST is widely used in network design (minimizing cable or pipeline costs), clustering (via single-linkage hierarchical clustering), and approximation algorithms for NP-hard problems such as the traveling salesman problem.
 The function loads edge data from a registered Delta table as an undirected graph in Compressed Sparse Row (CSR) format.
 The algorithm uses a Kruskal or Prim-based approach to greedily select minimum-weight edges that do not create cycles.
 Column names for source, target, and weight are auto-detected from standard conventions.
 If no weight column is found, all edges are assigned a default weight of 1.0.
 For disconnected graphs, the algorithm produces a minimum spanning forest (one tree per connected component).
 The time complexity is O(E log E) for Kruskal's algorithm (dominated by edge sorting) or O(E + V log V) for Prim's algorithm with a Fibonacci heap.
 Both approaches are efficient for sparse graphs.
 For dense graphs, the edge-sorting cost of Kruskal's approach dominates.
-GPU acceleration is not currently available for MST computation.
-All processing runs on the CPU.
+GPU acceleration is not wired through the graph_mst table function, so an ON GPU hint on a SQL query that uses it is silently ignored and the table-function path runs Kruskal/Prim on the CPU (those are sequential, edge-sort or heap driven).
+The Cypher CALL surface (USE ...
+ON GPU ...
+CALL algo.mst) does expose a GPU dispatch, returning the same sourceId, src, targetId, dst, and weight columns as the CPU path.
 The graph cache (256 MB default budget, LRU eviction, 10-minute idle timeout) retains the CSR topology for reuse, so repeated MST computations on the same table (e.g., after parameter changes in related analyses) avoid redundant graph loading.

 | Name | Type | Description |